djlacavera21/nyano.org/linux-desktop/README.md

 A dark mode toggle is also available in the settings.
 Sent transactions are tracked locally and shown in a simple history table within the wallet view.

+Recent updates introduce basic wallet management.
+You can generate or import a seed on the **Settings** page and select which network (mainnet, testnet, or beta) the app should target.
+The derived Nyano address is displayed in the wallet view along with a QR code.

 ## Install dependencies

 ```